-Year-Round - Hourly Professional Employees (12 months)

-Year of Service Hours Accrued per Total Hours Total Days

-pay period Accrued Accrued

-0 thru the completion of 2 years 3.3 80 10

-Beginning of the 3rd year & forward 5 120 15

-Personal Flex Holidays

-Year of Service Hours Accrued per Total Hours Total Days

-Month from August - Accrued (8 Accrued (8

-May (8 months) months) months)

-0 thru the completion of 3 years 0.0 0 0

-Beginning 4 years and forward 2.5 40 5

-Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
-It

-is required that personal flex holidays are taken during non-student contact days.
-(Winter, Spring or

-Summer Breaks).
-Personal holidays must be approved by an employee's supervisor and are not

-allowed to be taken during blocked days.
+Year-Round Administrative Leadership - Salaried Professional Employees Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 5 years 5 120 15 Beginning of the 6th year through 6.67 160 20 completion of 11th year Beginning of the 12th year through 7.67 184 23 completion of 16th year Beginning 17th year and forward 8.33 200 25 Personal Flex Holidays Year of Service Total Hours Accrued Total Days Accrue Date Accrued Hired Date 40 0 November 15 Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
+It is required that personal flex holidays are taken during non-student contact days.
+(Winter, Spring or Summer Breaks).
+Personal holidays must be approved by an employee's supervisor in Paylocity and are not allowed to be taken during blocked days.